Joseph Richey: Controversies

 In a memorial service of October 21, Rev. William F. Brand asserted of Richey that "A mere man of books he was not; but having entered on the duties of clerical life with a better preparation through the use of books than do the greater number of our clergy, he took care to keep his mind in due exercise as a scholar...
 In conveying to others the result of study, or in persuasion, he was not a brilliant orator; but in speech he was easy and self-possessed, and he gave an impression not only of the sincerity of his convictions, but also of the exactness of his knowledge."

 Richey believed in the doctrine of the Real Presence and heard confessions, both of which were controversial in the Episcopal church at that time.
 Richey and Perry were sent before Bishop William Rollinson Whittingham on February 4 and 5, 1875, for "violation of their ordination vows and of the articles of religion" for offering prayers for the dead.
 Bishop Whittingham objected to Richey's use of altar lights, wafer bread, elevating the Host, making the sign of the cross, and praying for the dead.
 Bishop Whittingham was subsequently charged by two clergymen and five laymen of the diocese with neglect of duty for failing to admonish Perry and Richey.
 A board of inquiry found that there was insufficient grounds to proceed further, but made a "unanimous and emphatic condemnation of the alleged teachings of Rev. Messrs.
-Calbraith Perry and Joseph Richey.Appletons' Annual Cyclopædia and Register of Important Events of the Year, D. Appleton & Company, 1877, p.
-651 Prayers for the dead had been removed from the 1552 edition of the Book of Common Prayer as connected to the "Romish invention" of purgatory, until in the aftermath of World War I it was revived in some areas as an element of pastoral care.
+Calbraith Perry and Joseph Richey.
+Prayers for the dead had been removed from the 1552 edition of the Book of Common Prayer as connected to the "Romish invention" of purgatory, until in the aftermath of World War I it was revived in some areas as an element of pastoral care.